NancyLi0637/Vojaganto/README.md

 #### **Admin Login** `/admin/login`

-The admin account has *admin* as both the username and the password.
+Only users with admin role can login here.
 Login with other username or password will only show a warning.

 #### **Admin Home Page** `/admin/home`